Bipolar psychosis: What you need to know

 To receive a diagnosis of bipolar disorder, a person needs to display some or all of the symptoms listed in the DSM-5.

-It is difficult to diagnose because it can be confused with depression, anxiety, and other mental health disorders.
+Psychosis can be difficult to diagnose because it can share symptoms with depression, anxiety, and other mental health disorders.